Nykøbing Falster

+Nykøbing Falster is the seat of the Guldborgsund kommune in Region Sjælland.
+The city lies on Falster, and is connected by the 295 m Frederick IX Bridge over the Guldborgsund (Guldborg Strait) waterway to the island of Lolland.

 Overview

 Nykøbing Falster is the largest city on the islands of Lolland and Falster, and is often called "Nykøbing F." to distinguish it from at least two other cities in Denmark with the name of Nykøbing.
 Nykøbing Falster is the seat of state and regional authorities.
 Additionally, a city in Sweden is called Nyköping, which means exactly the same thing ("new market") in the closely related language.

 There is a 0.5 km long commercial district, walking street (gågade) on the Falster side of the city with a wide selection of shops.
 At the end of the street is a large plaza where special events are arranged.
 These include popular late-night events, which are held several times a year.
 It has a large central library in the center of town.

 The town receives many visitors during the summer, especially from Germany.

 History

 Early history

 Nykøbing Falster was founded around a 12th-century medieval castle.
 At the end of the 12th century, fortifications were set up on a peninsula on Guldborgsund for protection against the Wends, and these were later converted into Nykøbing Castle.
 The town of Nykøbing Falster grew up around these fortifications.
 After the Reformation, the castle was the residence of widowed Danish queens.
 As several queens of German descent resided here, many Germans came to the town.